Cosmic-Ide/Cosmic-IDE/README.md

 the latest technologies, and offers a wide range of features that make it the perfect tool for developers who want to build high-quality, bug-free applications.

+## Installation

+Currently Cosmic IDE Rewrite is in beta stage, and there is no stable release yet.
+You can download the app from [here](

 ## Features

 * Supports Java 17 and Kotlin 2.1